Financial Education

 • What are the different types of courses?

-Our courses are designed for adult facilitators to support the financial learning of youth.
+We have two types of courses.
+Self-education and facilitated.
+Facilitated courses are designed for adult facilitators to directly guide and support the financial learning of youth.
+Self-education courses are available for youth under the age of 18, but only with the permission of a parent, caregiver, adult supervisor or guardian, or teacher.
 Our courses vary in content aligned to the various parts of an adults future life, including life skills, wellbeing, jobs and careers, investment, entrepreneurship, etc.

 • What is a facilitated course?